Get

 Diet

 At a year old, most dogs can and should graduate to adult dog food as they reach their fully grown size and their nutritional needs level out.
 At this point, your dog’s energy requirements are changing because they’re not growing as quickly.
-However, different breeds grow at different rates, and large or giant breeds may need to stay on a puppy diet for longer, so it is best to ask for advice from your vet before making the change.
+However, different breeds grow at different rates, and large or giant breeds may need to stay on a puppy diet for longer, so it is best to ask for advice from a vet before making the change.
 Gradually change their meals to the new kibble.
 The standard recommendation is to gradually transition them to their new food over 7 to 14 days, but this can sometimes take a few weeks, depending on the individual.

 You also need to be careful about how many treats and snacks are offered.
 The more treats you give, especially during training sessions, the more likely it is that your dog will gain weight.
 As a general rule, treats should make up no more than 10% of your dog’s diet.